joomla/rfc/proposed/rfc-workflow.md

 * One Editor
 * One member of Open Source Matters (Class 1, 2 or 3) who will act as Sponsor
-* At least three other individuals.
-These may include members of Open Source Matters as well as members of the general community.
+* At least one other individual.
+This may be a member of Open Source Matters as well as a member of the general community.

 The proposal is not required to be fully developed at this point, although that is permitted.
 At minimum, it must include a statement of the problem to be solved